 You can create your own custom UI components and use them just like the predefined components.
-UI Components use a property named setting_value to keep track of their current value.
-For example, for a simple Toggle Button, this setting_value can either be true or false and it corresponds to the button pressed state.
+UI Components use a property named setting_value

-When the user interacts with the component (in our example, toggles the button), the setting_value is updated with the new value (in our example, the new button pressed state).
-Then, if apply_on_changed is enabled, the setting is applied (new value is saved and the setting logic is executed).
+is updated with the new value (in our example, the new button pressed state).
+Then, if apply_on_changed

 Creating the Component Files

-All components are located in your components directory (default: game_settings/components).
+All components are located in your components directory (default: game_settings/components

-2. Create a new text file named component.cfg in the folder.
+in the folder.
 This file contains information regarding the component, namely its name and icon.
 It should look something like this:

 [component]